Gorgotoqui language

 Gorgotoqui is an extinct and undocumented language of the Chiquitania region of the eastern Bolivian lowlands.
-It may have been a Bororoan language.

 Spellings

 Alternate spellings include Borogotoqui, Brotoqui, Corocoqui, Corocotoqui, Corocotoquy, Corogotoqui, Corotoque, Gorgotaci, Gorgotoci, Gorgotoquci, Gorogotoqui, Guorcocoqui, Jorocotoqui, Korchkoki, Orotocoqui.

 History

 During the period of the Jesuit missions to Chiquitos, Gorgotoqui was the most populous language in the area.
 It became a lingua franca and the sole language of the Jesuit missions (ICOMOS 1990:59).
-A Jesuit priest, Kaspar Rueß (Spanish: Gaspar Ruíz), 11 November 1585, Haunstadt, Bavaria – 12 April 1624, Santa Cruz de la Sierra, Bolivia (O'Neill & María 2001:3432; Huonder 1899:121) wrote a grammar, but no-one has been able to locate it "in recent years" (Adelaar & Muysken 2004:32), and no other documentation has survived.
-Thus a language that was regionally important during the colonial era disappeared under pressure from more successful indigenous peoples (Adelaar 2007:326); this appears to have occurred in under half a century (Alarcón 2001:101).
+A Jesuit priest, Kaspar Rueß (Spanish: Gaspar Ruíz), (born 11 November 1585, Haunstadt, Bavaria; died 12 April 1624, Santa Cruz de la Sierra, Bolivia) wrote a grammar, but no one has been able to locate it "in recent years", and no other documentation has survived.
+Thus a language that was regionally important during the colonial era disappeared under pressure from more successful indigenous peoples; this appears to have occurred in under half a century.

 Classification

-Loukotka (1968) classified Gorgotoqui as a language isolate, but Kaufman (1990) left it unclassified because of a lack of data.
-Several languages of the missions "had nothing in common" according to Oliva & Pazos (1895:15).
+Čestmír Loukotka classified Gorgotoqui as a language isolate, but Terrence Kaufman left it unclassified because of a lack of data, and excluded the language from his assessment in 1994.
+Several languages of the missions "had nothing in common" according to Oliva & Pazos.